'I don't ever consciously change gears when I play jazz or classical. It's all music.'

 Warner Classics 2435668912

-Previn performed these two well-known works by Gershwin, accompanied by the London Symphony Orchestra.
-The close bond with his orchestra can be heard, alongside a definitive display of Previn’s keyboard skills, deftly catching the music’s lyrical inventiveness and improvisatory streak
+Previn took the roles of both soloist and conductor for these two famous works by Gershwin, with his beloved London Symphony Orchestra accompanying.
+The close bond with his orchestra can be heard, alongside a definitive display of Previn’s keyboard skills, deftly catching the music’s lyrical inventiveness and improvisatory streak.